Visingsö: Climate

 Visingsö has an oceanic climate (Köppen Cfb), influenced by its position in the middle of the deep lake.
 As a result of Vättern's depth, it struggles both freezing over in winter as the surrounding landmass is colder, while in summer the temperature of the lake remains fairly cool.
 The relative warmth of Visingsö in summer is a result of Vättern being relatively narrow, resulting in warm air from the landmass only being slightly tempered.
 Temperatures below -10 C in winter are not very common annually due to the open water moderating the extremes.
 In spite of the unfavourable conditions for heat in its deep-lake position, Visingsö has warmer summers than all of the island of Ireland as well as much of Great Britain.
 Even so, the cold surface water enables air frosts to occur as late as May, in extreme instances.
 Visingsö is very dry for much of the year, although summers can be relatively wet.

-Modern History & Tourism
+Modern history and tourism

-Tourism plays a major role in Visingsö’s economy, particularly during the warmer months when visitors come to explore its natural beauty and historical landmarks.
-Popular attractions include:
+Tourism plays a major role in Visingsö's economy, particularly during the warmer months when visitors come to explore its natural beauty and historical landmarks. the area includes the ruined castle of Visingsborg on the shore of Lake Vättern, Kumlaby Church, and a large network of walking and cycling trails.